-Photos showed Ms Wills’ blackened skin around her top teeth after teeth whitening.
-They were captioned by Aoife: ‘Just a warning to people!!
-On Saturday I went to a beauty salon in Monaghan to get my teeth whitened.
-I put my trust in these people to do their job correctly!
+Some images were published showing the result of the beauty salon treatment – blackened gums above the top teeth.
+The victim of this treatment had this to say: “I put my trust in these people to do their job correctly!
 However, I have now been left with my gums severely burnt and in serious pain!
 I had to go to the dentist today to get them checked and get an X-ray.
-Thankfully my teeth haven’t being damaged.
+Thankfully my teeth haven’t been damaged.
 I am very lucky.”
 She said that she wanted to warn people not to make the same mistake that she had.
 She continued:

-However they don’t yet know what way my gums are going to heal after this!
-Dentist explained that there should have been a protective gel put on the gums before the procedure which did not happen, it has nothing to do with my teeth or gums!’
+“However, they don’t yet know what way my gums are going to heal after this!
+Dentist explained that there should have been a protective gel put on the gums before the procedure which did not happen, it has nothing to do with my teeth or gums!“

-Teeth whitening is a form of dentistry and should only be carried out by a dentist or another regulated dental professional, such as a dental hygienist or dental therapist, on the prescription of a dentist, the NHS say.
-If carried out in beauty salons by staff either untrained or without dental qualifications, the cosmetic procedure can put oral health at risk and is also illegal.
+The NHS states: “Teeth whitening is a form of dentistry and should only be carried out by a dentist or another regulated dental professional, such as a dental hygienist or dental therapist, on the prescription of a dentist.
+If carried out in beauty salons by staff either untrained or without dental qualifications, the cosmetic procedure can put oral health at risk and is also illegal.”